C.S. Lewis Oxford Tour Route

 Broad Street

-The Bodleian Library is one of the oldest libraries in Europe and the library of the University of Oxford.
-It reposits one of the finest collections of C.S.
+The Bodleian Library reposits one of the finest collections of C.S.
 Lewis manuscripts.
-Between 1944 and 1952 Lewis works regularly in the Duke Humfrey’s Medieval Library on his academic book ‘English Literature in the Sixteenth Century, Excluding Drama’.
+Between 1944 and 1952, C.S.
+Lewis works regularly in the Duke Humfrey’s Medieval Library.

 Keble College